-- 1.4.1 An environmental impact assessment (EIA) has been undertaken for the Project and an Environmental Statement has been prepared in accordance with the Environmental Impact Assessment (Scotland) Regulations 1999, as amended.
+- An environmental impact assessment (EIA) has been undertaken for the Project and an Environmental Statement has been prepared in accordance with the Environmental Impact Assessment (Scotland) Regulations 1999, as amended.
 In line with the requirements of these regulations, the Environmental Statement includes assessments of the potential impacts on the environment that may be caused during construction of the Project and describes proposed mitigation measures.
 The approaches to be adopted by the contractor to mitigate environmental impacts during construction of the Project are included within this CoCP.
 Additional details of the mitigation measures proposed are described in the Environmental Statement.
 Chapter 23 of the Environmental Statement comprises a Schedule of Environmental Commitments which summarises the mitigation measures identified in the Environmental Statement, which are considered necessary to protect the environment, prior to construction, during construction and/or during operation of the proposed scheme. - 1.4.2 The Scottish Ministers have given a commitment to employ all reasonably practicable means to ensure that the residual environmental impacts of the construction and operation of the Project are in line with those described in the Environmental Statement.
-In line with this commitment, the contractor will have to provide the mitigation measures described in the Environmental Statement, or any other appropriate or equivalent mitigation measures, such that the residual environmental impacts during construction and operation of the Project are in line with those described in the Environmental impacts during construction and operation of the Project are in line with those described in the Environmental Statement. - 1.4.3 An additional environmental assessment process is being followed for the Firth of Forth Special Protection Area (SPA), the Forth Islands SPA, The Imperial Dock Lock, Leith SPA (Leith Docks SPA), and the River Teith Special Area of Conservation (SAC).
+In line with this commitment, the contractor will have to provide the mitigation measures described in the Environmental Statement, or any other appropriate or equivalent mitigation measures, such that the residual environmental impacts during construction and operation of the Project are in line with those described in the Environmental Statement.
+If, during or following construction of the scheme, impacts due to its construction are found to be greater than the residual environmental impacts identified in the Environmental Statement, additional mitigation may be provided.
+The Scottish Ministers will consider representations made that construction works are not being undertaken in accordance with this CoCP or that environmental impacts greater than the residual environmental impacts identified in the Environmental Statement are occurring and take appropriate actions as part of their obligations under this paragraph. - 1.4.3 An additional environmental assessment process is being followed for the Firth of Forth Special Protection Area (SPA), the Forth Islands SPA, The Imperial Dock Lock, Leith SPA (Leith Docks SPA), and the River Teith Special Area of Conservation (SAC).
 Reports to Inform an Appropriate Assessment (RIAA) of the potential for impacts on these sites have been prepared in accordance with the requirements of the Conservation (Natural Habitats, &c.)
 Regulations 1994, as amended.
 The RIAAs set out in greater detail specific mitigation measures and environmental management requirements for those aspects of construction which have the potential to adversely affect the SPAs and SAC.
 The contractor will comply with the mitigation requirements of the Appropriate Assessments made by the Competent Authority (informed by the RIAAs).
 Any changes to the scheme assessed in the RIAAs will require consideration by the Competent Authority and the contractor would be required to adhere to any other conditions or restrictions imposed by the Competent Authority in relation to Appropriate Assessments carried out for the Project insofar as they relate to these sites.